mnot/I-D/rfc7320bis/draft.md

 Scheme definitions define the presence, format, and semantics of a path component in URIs, although these are often delegated to the application(s) in a given deployment.

-To avoid collisions, rigidity, and erroneous client assumptions, specifications MUST NOT define a fixed prefix for their URI paths; for example, "/myapp", unless allowed by the scheme definition.
+To avoid collisions, rigidity, and erroneous client assumptions, Specifications MUST NOT define a fixed prefix for their URI paths; for example, "/myapp", unless allowed by the scheme definition.

 One such exception to this requirement is registered "well-known" URIs, as specified by
 {{?RFC8615}}.
 See that document for a description of the applicability of that mechanism.

-Note that this does not apply to applications defining a structure of URIs paths "under" a resource under control of the server.
+Note that this does not apply to Applications defining a structure of URIs paths "under" a resource under control of the server.
 Because the prefix is under control of the party deploying the application, collisions and rigidity are avoided, and the risk of erroneous client assumptions is reduced.

-For example, an application might define "app_root" as a deployment-controlled URI prefix.
+For example, an Application might define "app_root" as a deployment-controlled URI prefix.
 Application-defined resources might then be assumed to be present at "{app_root}/foo" and "{app_root}/bar".